FunctionalJerk/FunctionalJerk.github.io/projects/Synth.md

 It is still an ongoing project with a long todo-list, but I want to present a functioning prototype to start out this documentation.

-At current state, there are basically two devices.
+At the time, there are basically two devices.
 One is a Zither, that was prepared with speakers and piezoelectric sensors.
-It would serve as a makeshift reverb-device, aswell as an Input source for the actual synth.
+It would serve as a makeshift reverb-device, aswell as an Input source for the actual synth: